 asyncFetchConversationsFromServerGet: A list of sessions saved by the server.

 fetchHistoryMessagesGets: The messages in the specified session saved by the server.

 Before proceeding, ensure that you meet the following requirements:

 - You have integrated the Chat SDK, initialized the SDK and implemented the functionality of registering accounts and login.
-For details, see Get Started with Chat.
+For details, see Chat SDK quickstart.

 - You understand the API call frequency limits as described in Limitations.

 This section shows how to implement retrieving conversations and messages.

 Retrieve a list of conversations from the server